 - appears to be in doubt or nervous when asked for further details about the transaction

-- is in a hurry to complete the transaction and/or enquires if they can provide identification information later
+- is in a hurry to complete the transaction, or enquires if they can provide identification information later

-- shows no interest in fees or the exchange rate and/or is happy with a poor exchange rate
+- shows no interest in fees or the exchange rate or is happy with a poor exchange rate

 - is unwilling to or cannot provide reasonable explanation for remittances

-- and/or their activity is the subject of law enforcement enquiries
+- is the subject of law enforcement enquiries, or their activity

 - makes an unusual enquiry to venue staff about whether they report to government authorities.
 For example, AUSTRAC, the Australian Taxation Office or law enforcement agencies